Safe, Reliable, Sustainable Insulation Products. That’s Our Promise.

 Stronger Forests, Stronger Buildings

 Sourced from the byproducts of lumber yard milling, our wood fiber insulation helps strengthen a sustainable forest economy and support responsible forest management.
-Plus, wood fiber insulation helps homes and buildings last longer because it is vapor open or more “breathable” than traditional insulation.
-Its superior moisture management helps prevent condensation, mold, and rot, ultimately extending the life of the building envelope.
+It also supports energy efficient home design and stronger, longer lasting buildings as a vapor open, more “breathable” insulation than traditional materials; and superior moisture management helps prevent condensation, mold, and rot, ultimately extending the life of the building envelope.

 Maine housing standards have been steadily ramping up the required amount of R value in the roof because this is one of the easiest places to add insulation, and this is where TimberHP has been really effective because it’s an easy drop-in.
-We’re also focused on good air sealing and controlling that attic lid so there isn’t moisture and air leakage through the ceiling that causes buildings to degrade.
+We’re also focused on good air sealing and controlling that attic lid to prevent moisture and air leakage through the ceiling that can cause buildings to degrade.

 Jesse Thompson